qingtianwu/qingtianwu.github.io/_pages/about.md

 Personal Introduction
 ======
-I am a soon-to-be doctoral graduate from [Faculty of Science and Technology](https://www.fst.um.edu.mo/), [University of Macau](https://www.um.edu.mo/), with research expertise lies in the fields:
-* Computer Vision: object/anomaly/keypoint detection, industrial inspection.
-* Intelligent Systems: human-machine interaction, avatar technologies, and intelligent robotics.

-And, I also actively keep abreast of the latest developments in AIGC technologies, with a particular interest in LLM, multimodal, and diffusion models.
+I am a soon-to-be doctoral graduate from [Faculty of Science and Technology](https://www.fst.um.edu.mo/), [University of Macau](https://www.um.edu.mo/), with research interests in Computer Vision (object/anomaly/keypoint detection, industrial inspection) and Intelligent Systems (human-machine interaction, avatar technologies, and intelligent robotics).
+I also actively keep abreast of the latest developments in AIGC technologies, with a particular interest in LLM, multimodal, and diffusion models.

 I am very fortunate to be supervised by [Prof. Liming Zhang](https://www.fst.um.edu.mo/people/lmzhang/) from University of Macau.
 I was supervised by [Prof. Zhou Yimin](https://people.ucas.ac.cn/~zym) and [Prof. Wu Xinyu](https://people.ucas.ac.cn/~wuxinyu)  from [Shenzhen Institutes of Advanced Technology (SIAT)](https://www.siat.ac.cn/), Chinese Academy of Science (CAS).
 I also have an internship at Guangming Laboratory,  supervised by [Prof. Fei Richard Yu](https://csse.szu.edu.cn/pages/user/index?id=1199).
 As I near the completion of my doctoral studies, I am eager to embark on a career in academia.